Do you want to install WordPress locally on Mac?

 Once your download is finished, double-click on the MAMP .pkg file.
 This will launch the MAMP installer.

-After installing this program, you can go ahead and launch MAMP by opening your computer’s Applications folder.
+After installing this program, go ahead and launch MAMP by opening your computer’s ‘Applications’ folder.

-Here you’ll find two versions of MAMP.
+Here, you’ll find 2 versions of MAMP.
 MAMP Pro is the paid version, so make sure you select the free version.

 Before you get started, we recommend configuring a few settings to make your MAMP experience better.

-To make these changes, just click on ‘MAMP’ in your toolbar.
-You can then select ‘Preferences…’
+To make these changes, you’ll want to click ‘MAMP’ in your toolbar and then select ‘Preferences….’

 You can now check which Apache Port MAMP is using.
 We recommend switching to Apache Port 8888 if MAMP isn’t already using this port.

-The next step is setting your document root folder.
-This is the folder where you will create and store all of your local WordPress websites.
+The next step is to set up your document root folder.
+This is where you will create and store all of your local WordPress websites.

-In the ‘Preferences…’ dialog box, click on the Server tab.
-You should now see your document root.
+In the ‘Preferences…’ dialog box, let’s click the ‘Server’ tab.
+Your document root should now be visible.

-To store your sites in any other folder, click on the ‘Choose…’ button.
+To store your sites in any other folder, go ahead and click on the ‘Choose…’ button.

 This will open a popup where you can choose a new location.
-You may also want to create a new folder where you’ll store all your WordPress websites.
+You may also want to create a new folder to store all your WordPress websites.

 You can name this folder anything you want.

-For the sake of this article, we will be storing our websites in a folder called ‘allwebsites.’
+For this article, we will store our websites in a folder called ‘allwebsites.’

 Installing WordPress on MAMP

-Now you’ve set up MAMP, let’s go ahead and install WordPress on your Mac computer.
+Now that you’ve set up MAMP, it’s time to install WordPress on your Mac computer.

-First you need to visit the WordPress.org website and download the latest version of WordPress core.
+First, you’ll need to visit the WordPress.org website and download the latest version of WordPress Core.

 NOTE: There are two versions of WordPress.
-For more details, see our comparison between WordPress.com vs WordPress.org.
+For more details, see our comparison article on WordPress.com vs. WordPress.org.

 After downloading the file from WordPress.org, you just need to unzip it.
 This will create an unzipped ‘wordpress’ folder.